Poseidon: Birth

 In a rarer - and later- version, Poseidon avoided being devoured by his father as his mother Rhea saved him in the same manner she did Zeus, by offering Cronus a foal instead, claiming she had given birth to a horse instead of a god, while she had actually laid the child in a flock.
 Rhea entrusted her infant to a spring nymph.
-When Cronus demanded the child, the nymph Arne denied having him, and her spring thereafter was called Arne (which bears resemblance to the Greek word for 'deny').
+When Cronus demanded the child, the nymph Sinoessa denied having him, and she was thus called Arne afterwards (which bears resemblance to the Greek word for "deny").

 In another tale, Rhea gave Poseidon to the Telchines, ancient inhabitants of the island of Rhodes; Capheira, an Oceanid nymph, became the young god's nurse.
-As Poseidon grew, he fell in love with Halia, the beautiful sister of the Telchines, and fathered six sons and one daughter, Rhodos, on her.
+As Poseidon grew, he fell in love with Halia, the beautiful sister of the Telchines, and fathered six sons and one daughter, Rhodos, with her.
 By that time Aphrodite, the goddess of love, had been born and risen from the sea, and attempted to make a stop at Rhodes on her way to Cyprus.
 Poseidon and Halia's sons denied her hospitality, so Aphrodite cursed them to fall in love and rape Halia.
 After they had done so, Poseidon made them sink below the sea.

-In Homer's Odyssey, Poseidon has a home in Aegae.
+In both Homer's Iliad and Odyssey, Poseidon has a palace beneath the sea at a site called Aegae.